tashdor/divfx/README.md

-# divfx
+# Digital Intermediates and Visual Effects for Independent Film Production
-Digital Intermediates and Visual Effects for Independent Film Production
+A Production Handbook